How to get a refund from your energy company

 If you’re in credit, you can ask for the cash back at any time and your supplier is obliged to refund it in full, unless it has ‘reasonable grounds’ to hold on to it.
 If your supplier refuses your request for a refund, and you don’t agree with its reasons for doing so, you can take your complaint to the energy ombudsman.

-It’s worth noting that some suppliers will automatically refund your money, here is the current position of each of the ‘Big Six’ energy companies:
+It’s worth noting that some suppliers will automatically refund your money, here is the current position of some of the UK's biggest and most popular energy suppliers, including the ‘Big Six’ energy companies:

 |Energy provider||Refund policy|